mattzeunert/mattzeunert.github.io/_posts/2016-07-07-resolving-minified-production-stacktrace.md

 ![File setup for StackTrace.JS frame resolution](/img/blog/stacktrace-js/file-setup.png)

 Next, let's strip out the original domain name.
 In this example that's "localhost:6001".
-If we wouldn't do this StackTrace.JS would try to load the files from that domain, and we'd get an error because of an unallowed the cross origin request.
+If we didn't do this StackTrace.JS would try to load the files from that domain, and we'd get an error because of an unallowed the cross origin request.

 {% highlight javascript %}
 productionStackTrace = productionStackTrace.replace(/http:\/\/localhost:6001\//g, "")